-This is a summary of my past research.
+This is a summary of my training and career, starting from my time as an undergraduate.
 Please go here for a description of my current research.

 I received my BS in History and Engineering & Applied Science from Caltech and my MA and PhD in Sociology and Demography from the University of Pennsylvania.